wrochira/iris-validation/README.md

 # Iris-Validation
-A Python package for efficiently generating an interactive graphical report for macromolecular structure validation.
+A Python package for interactive all-in-one graphical validation of 3D protein model iterations.

 ## metrics
 Calculates comprehensive per-residue metrics from a model (and reflections) file.

-## report
+## interface
-Compiles an HTML validation report.
+Generates the HTML validation report.

 ## utils
 A number of functions that are utilised extensively within the library and are also useful on their own.